 Below I’ve broken it down by section and how to be more eco-friendly in each grocery store department.

-How to Be More Eco-Conscious at the Grocery Store
+How to Be a More Eco-Friendly Grocery Shopper

 If you’re buying something like loose spinach leaves or leafy greens and you need a bag, or you’re buying a large quantity of onions or potatoes for example and it’s easier to have them all together, I recommend using a reusable produce bag.

-They’re free of plastic, affordable, and are high quality.
+They’re free of plastic, affordable, and high quality.

 pre-cut fruit and veggies